Will Consolidated Edison Inc. (ED) benefit from Wall Street bulls Calls?

 Consolidated Edison Inc. (ED): Who are the competitors?

-The company’s main competitors (and peers) include Public Service Enterprise Group Incorporated (PEG) that is trading 53.08% up over the past 12 months.
-Unitil Corporation (UTL) is -9.03% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Public Service Enterprise Group Incorporated (PEG) that is trading 58.22% up over the past 12 months and FirstEnergy Corp.
+(FE) that is 3.62% higher over the same period.
+Unitil Corporation (UTL) is 11.37% up on the 1-year trading charts.
 Short interest in the company’s stock has fallen -2.82% from the last report on Jan 28, 2021 to stand at a total of 6.19 million short shares sold with a short interest ratio of 2.12.